deliciousbrains/blog-drafts/20150316-hosting-wp-part-2.md

 I’m not going to list every configuration directive but I am going to briefly mention those that you should change.

 Start by setting the **user** to the _username_ that you’re currently logged in with.
-This will make managing file permissions much easier in the future, but this is only advantageous when running a single user access server.
+This will make managing file permissions much easier in the future, but this is only acceptable security-wise when running a single user access server.

 The **worker_processes** directive determines how many workers to spawn per server.
 The general rule of thumb is to set this to the amount of CPU cores your server has available.
 In my case, this is _1_.

 The events block contains 2 directives, the first **worker_connections** should be set to your server’s open file limit.
 This tells Nginx how many simultaneous connections can be opened by each _worker_process_.
 Therefore, if you have 2 CPU cores and an open file limit of 1024, your server can handle 2048 connections per second.
-Connections however doesn’t directly equate to the number of users that can be handled by the server, as the majority of web browsers open at least 2 connections per request.
+However, the number of connections doesn’t directly equate to the number of users that can be handled by the server, as the majority of web browsers open at least 2 connections per request.
 The **multi_accept** directive should be uncommented and set to _on_, which informs each _worker_process_ to accept all new connections at a time, opposed to accepting one new connection at a time.

-Moving down the file you will see a _http_ block.
-The first directive to change is the **keepalive_timeout**, which by default is set to 65. **keepalive_timeout** determines how many seconds a connection to the client should be kept open before it’s closed by Nginx.
+Moving down the file you will see an _http_ block.
+The first directive to change is the **keepalive_timeout**, which by default is set to 65.
+The **keepalive_timeout** determines how many seconds a connection to the client should be kept open before it’s closed by Nginx.
 This directive should be lowered as you don’t want idle connections sitting there for up to 65 seconds if they can be utilised by new clients.
 I have set mine to _15_.

 For security reasons you should uncomment the **server_tokens** directive and ensure it is set to _off_.
 This will disable emitting the Nginx version number in error messages and response headers.